-IV.D.1.
-Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
-(Core) IV.D.1.b) The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
-(Core) IV.D.1.b).(1) Residents should receive support to attend one regional, national, or international professional conference during the program.
-(Detail) IV.D.1.c) The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
+- IV.D.1.
+Program Responsibilities - IV.D.1.a) The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
+(Core)

+IV.D.1.b) The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
+(Core) [The Review Committee may further specify] IV.D.1.c) The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
 (Core)